skgrange/normalweatherr/README.md

 These trends are not suitable for formal trend tests because they are not monotonic, *i.e.* they are not constantly changing with time.
 However, the breakpoints can be explained by changes in traffic management.

 NO<sub>2</sub> shows an increase in emissions when the London congestion charge was introduced.
-Although this may be counter-intuitive, it can be explained by a rather large increase in bus traffic.
-Diesel buses in the early 2000s also emitted more NO<sub>2</sub> than passenger cars.
-The reason for the abrupt decrease in 2012 is unknown at the moment.
+Although this may be counter-intuitive, it can be explained by a large increase in bus traffic.
+Diesel buses in the early 2000s also emitted more primary NO<sub>2</sub> than passenger cars.
+The reason for the abrupt decrease in May 2011 is unknown to me at the moment.

 The NO<sub>x</sub> trend demonstrates that despite all the efforts gone into emission control, NO<sub>x</sub> emissions at London Marylebone Road have remained stable since the early 2000s.